cekbote/coredns_ml_plugin/README.md

 |----------|-------------|----------------|----------|
 | Accuracy | 99.25 %     | 98.00 %        | 98.00 %  |

-For more information, the model training procedure as well as the saved model can be found in this [repository](https://github.com/Chanakya-Ekbote/dns_alert_model).
+The model training procedure as well as the saved model can be found in this [repository](https://github.com/Chanakya-Ekbote/dns_alert_model).

 ---